SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

         docker push gcr.io/<project-id>/gcp_vm_tester
         ```

-        confirm by going to the container registry in the cloud consol and check that the image has been correctly
+        confirm by going to the container registry in the cloud console and check that the image has been correctly
         pushed.

     3. Lets then create a VM with that particular docker image.
 Instead of using `gcloud compute instances create` we